HC dismisses plea challenging BJP MP Pragya Thakur's election from Bhopal in 2019 | Law-Order

 The petitioner, to buttress his accusations, had incorporated CDs of the BJP leader's speeches and clippings of news reports along with the plea.

-Thakur had defeated Congress stalwart and two-time chief minister Digvijaya Singh with a huge margin of 3,64,822 votes in 2019 from the Bhopal Lok Sabha seat, which the saffron party had been winning since 1989.
+Thakur defeated Congress stalwart and two-time chief minister Digvijaya Singh with a huge margin of 3,64,822 votes in 2019 from the Bhopal Lok Sabha seat, which the saffron party has been winning since 1989.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)